-Our FAIR mission is to help youth recognize unfairness in our society related to race, gender, and class, and to empower them to promote fairness in their everyday lives through respect for themselves and others.
-We believe the FAIR activities will give youth a chance to explore their thoughts and feelings about how people are alike and different by going beyond the material possessions and physical appearances we as a society often judge others by.
+Our FAIR mission is to help participants recognize unfairness in our society related to the Big 8 and to empower them to promote fairness in their everyday lives through respect for themselves and others.
+We believe the FAIR activities will give participants a chance to explore their thoughts and feelings about how people are alike and different by going beyond the material possessions and physical appearances we as a society often judge others by.

 Welcome to the Fairness Fair!